NicolaGabriele/nicolagabriele/content/authors/admin/_index.md

 ## About Me

-Nicola Gabriele is a PhD student of Information and communication technologies at the University of Calabria.
-He holds a master's degree in Computer Engineering with focus on Artificial Intelligence and Machine Learning.
+I am a PhD student of Information and Communication Technologies at the University of Calabria.
+I achieved a master's degree in Computer Engineering with focus on Artificial Intelligence and Machine Learning.
 My thesis explore using Low-rank Adaptation to build an efficient procedure for LLMs distillation.